Famil in the Red Centre – Part 3: Watarrka's Aboriginal Culture and Dinner Under the Stars

 By Patrick Cros

 In the Watarrka region, which gives its name to the Kings Canyon National Park, Aboriginal people continue to uphold millennia-old traditions.
-Close to Kings Creek Station, about thirty kilometers from the canyon, the Karrke Aboriginal Cultural Experience offers a glimpse into one of the world's oldest cultures.
+Near Kings Canyon Resort, the Karrke Aboriginal Cultural Experience offers a glimpse into one of the world's oldest cultures.

-We then head towards Ayers Rock Resort for an exceptional evening: A Night at Field of Lights Dinner.
+We then headed towards Ayers Rock, 268 km away along the magnificent landscapes of the Red Centre, for an exceptional evening : A Night at Field of Lights Dinner.
 An AAT Kings bus picks us up at 5:20 pm at the Desert Gardens Hotel to take us to red ochre sand hills, in the Outback between Uluru and Kata Tjuta.
 This culinary experience under the stars combines with a unique artistic experience, thanks to the work of British artist Robert Munro and his thousands of lights that illuminate the bush over several hectares at dusk.
 Magical and… delicious!

 Goway Inbound